Qutb ud-Din Aibak: Religion

 Chronicler Hasan Nizami, who migrated from Nishapur to Delhi during Aibak's reign, characterizes Aibak as a devout Muslim who "uprooted idolatry" and "destroyed temples" at Kuhram.
 He also mentions that the Hindu temples at Meerut and Kalinjar were converted into mosques during Aibak's reign; these included "a thousand temples" in Delhi alone.
 He further claims that Aibak freed the whole Kol (Aligarh) region from idols and idolatry.

 Nizami's claim that the remains of the demolished Hindu temples were used to build mosques is corroborated by architectural remains, such as those at the Qutb Minar complex in Delhi and the Adhai Din Ka Jhonpra in Ajmer.
 However, his other claims such as Aibak freeing Kol from idols are doubtful.

 At some point, Aibak's army started recruiting Hindu soldiers.
 His army at the siege of Meerut (1192) is known to have included Hindu soldiers.
 Similarly, the "forces of Hindustan" (Hasham-i Hindustan) that accompanied him to Ghazni in 1206, included Hindu chiefs ("ranas" and "thakurs").

 Cultural contributions

 The construction of the Qutb Minar in Delhi started during Aibak's reign.
 Aibak was also a patron of literature.
 Fakhri Mudabbir, who wrote Adab al-Harb - etiquettes of war - dedicated his book of genealogies to Aibak.
 The composition of Hasan Nizami's Tajul-Ma'asir, which was completed during the reign of Iltutmish, probably began during Aibak's reign.

+Popular culture

+In the 2022 film Samrat Prithviraj, Sahidur Rahaman portrayed Qutb ud-Din Aibak.